janluke/cloup/docs/usage.rst

       section, i.e. a section where commands are sorted by name.
     - The default section (titled "Other commands") is a sorted section.

-In alternative, you can create a list of :class:`~cloup.GroupSection` yourself and pass it as the ``sections`` argument of :func:`cloup.group`:
+In alternative, you can create a list of :class:`~cloup.Section` yourself and pass it as the ``sections`` argument of :func:`cloup.group`:

 .. code-block:: python